 Today Donald Trump finds himself at the head of a substantial social movement which seeks to end the separation of church and state in the United States and reverse the liberal social values which emerged in the 1960s and developed significantly since.
 It is not something Trump feels strongly about personally, but he knows several important sections of his supporters passionately want to establish a post-liberal American order by rolling back the clock to the imagined social harmonies of the 1950s, chiefly by reversing the reproductive and other freedoms won by women and reinstating their unambiguously second class status in society.
 His supporters, male and female, are willing to overlook his idiocies and narcissism in order to realise this objective.
 Some may even regard him as a useful idiot.

-Women who have been historically central to political struggles over the Enlightenment based concepts of universality and human equality are key to the election.
-In recent US elections they have comprised a majority of voters.
+Women, who have been historically central to political struggles over the Enlightenment concepts of universality and human equality, are key to the election.
+In recent US elections women have comprised a majority of voters.
 Biden won the female vote by 15 points in 2020 and, according to polls Kamala Harris’s margin will be greater.
-Trump has been angling for the women’s vote but in a way that is unlikely to win over any of those whose slogan is ‘We’re not going back’.
+Trump has been angling for the women’s vote but in an archaic way that is unlikely to win over any of those whose slogan is ‘We’re not going back’.

 Writing in caps on his Truth Social platform, Trump declared: